bjaan/FrostByte/README.md

-# FrostByte - ESP-01 Temperature-Controlled Relay with M2302 (DHT22)
+# FrostByte - ESP-01S Temperature-Controlled Relay with M2302 (DHT22)

-This project uses an ESP-01 Wi-Fi module together with an M2302 (DHT22) temperature and humidity sensor to control a relay.
+This project uses an ESP-01S Wi-Fi module together with an M2302 (DHT22) temperature and humidity sensor to control a relay.
 The relay switches ON or OFF based on the **average temperature over the last 60 seconds**, using hysteresis to avoid rapid toggling.

 ## 🔧 Hardware Components

-- ESP-01 (ESP8266)
+- ESP-01S Module (ESP8266)
 - M2302 (DHT22) temperature & humidity sensor
 - ESP-01S 1-Channel Relay Module, also called ESP-01S / ESP01S Relay Daughter Board.
 It has two screw terminals and a 2x4 pin-header compatible with ESP-01 board.
 - 5V power supply for the relay module, also powering the sensor and ESP-01
+- Wires

 ## ⚙️ Functionality